The Worst Interview Questions Employers Ask

-Remember these uncomfortable questions if you are offered a job.
-Before taking the job, consider if you really want to work for someone who asks such personal or inappropriate questions.
+Before accepting the job, consider if you really want to work for someone who asks such personal or inappropriate questions during the interview.
+It is likely that their behavior will not improve once you are a paid part of the team.
 Here’s more advice on how to handle inappropriate interview questions.

 It’s Your Turn: What Applicants Shouldn’t Say or Do

 Just like with an interviewer, there are some things you shouldn’t share with the interviewer if you want a chance at moving forward with the interview process.
 Here are 25 things you should never say at a job interview.